Zhen-Su/Maze-Hunt/README.md

 * Server
   * GameServer
-  * ServerThread

 * Messages
   * Message
   * PlayerNewMessage
   * MoveMessage
-  * AttackMessage
+  * PlayerExitMessage
   * and more other messages need to add in further……

 * Client

   * ClientInfo
-  * ClientThread
   * NetClient

 ##  Description

 In Week6 prototye demo, we are going to make a demonstration on JOIN MAZE mode.
 For JOIN MAZE mode, we need to open the server separately, which means we have to run GameServer.java (`GameServer.java` is in `yueyi` repo under `package gameNetworks` package) in terminal , eclipse … Then run DesktopLauncher class under `package com.project.mazegame.desktop` package. we request that user enter server's ip and username to start multiplayer game.

 ##  Update Logs

 * 1.1 When client connect to server (Through TCP socket) , client can send their own information to server,and server can save this client object and its info into a list.

   * 1.2 After client connect to server, server can give this player an ID and server's UDP port through TCP socket.
 * 1.3 Player can send their own info(postion,ID,direction……)  to server after successfully connect to Server.
   * 1.4 Server can broadcast the messages which receive from someone to all Clients (players).
   * 1.5  Player can see each other movements,but still some bugs.
   * 1.6 fixed bugs, player can see each other's movements with no bugs!